 King Henry I was infamous for fathering a number of illegitimate children by a variety of mistresses.
-In spite of this he only had two legitimate, living offspring with his wife Matilda of Scotland – William and Matilda.
+In spite of this, he only had two legitimate, living offspring with his wife Matilda of Scotland: William and Matilda.

-As the male child, William was heir apparent to the throne.
-Though his elder sister had a promising future too as she was prestigiously married to the Holy Roman Emperor at a young age.
-William was granted the title of Duke of Normandy by his father Henry, who had inherited the title through his father William the Conqueror.
-William also acted as regent when his father was overseas.
+As the male child, William was heir apparent to the throne of England, whilst his elder sister had a promising future ahead of her, as she was prestigiously married to the Holy Roman Emperor at a young age.
+More about the significance of this later on.

-The passengers and crew raised cries of distress, but their mouths were soon stopped by the swelling waves, and all perished together.Orderic Vitalis
+The passengers and crew raised cries of distress, but their mouths were soon stopped by the swelling waves, and all perished together.- Orderic Vitalis

 Two passengers were able to cling to some debris, though only one survived to tell the tale.
 Orderic Vitalis claims that the captain came to the surface, but on discovering that the heir to the throne had died, let himself drown.

+When the news reached the king, he was distraught.
 ‘So sudden was the shock, and so severe his anguish, that he instantly fell to the ground, but being raised up by his friends, he was conducted to his chamber, and gave free course to the bitterness of his grief.’

-The sorrowful king mourned for his sons, the flower of his nobility, and his principal barons.Orderic Vitalis
+The sorrowful king mourned for his sons, the flower of his nobility, and his principal barons.- Orderic Vitalis

 King Henry I married again but did not have another legitimate son.
 Less than a year after the death of William, the building of Reading Abbey began.
 It is thought that the traumatic death of Henry’s heir led him to engage in this great act of piety.
 Perhaps the death of his son also led Henry to think of his own mortality and his need to build his own mausoleum.

 Henry scandalously proclaimed his daughter, the Empress Matilda, as his heir.
-Upon his death the nation divided when Henry’s nephew Stephen asserted that he was the rightful heir of the English crown.
+Upon his death, the nation divided when Henry’s nephew Stephen asserted that he was the rightful heir of the English crown.
 A bitter civil war called ‘The Anarchy’ ensued.
 Reading and the rest of England were plunged into turmoil.